We tailor our plugins to meet our own high standards and needs. Likewise, we apply equally high standards in managing your information.

 - Information TSFEM sends to Us:

-- (3) Your API email address, domain name, secret key, and API key, encrypted via HTTPS, are sent to us on every API Service request.
+- (6) Your API email address, your API key, your website’s domain name, and an autogenerated secret key, encrypted via HTTPS, are sent to us on every API Service request.

 - Information TSFEM Collects from Visitors: Nothing.